sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-properties.md

 >
 {type="note"}

+Just like with extension functions, we use extension properties widely in the Kotlin standard library.
+For example, consider the [`lastIndex` property](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/last-index.html) for a `CharSequence`.

 ## Delegated properties

 You already learned about delegation in the [Classes](kotlin-tour-intermediate-classes.md#delegation) chapter.
 You can also use delegation with properties to delegate their `get()` and `set()` functions to another object.
-This is useful when you have more complex requirements for storing properties that a aimple backing field can't handle, such as storing values in a database table, browser session, or map.
-Using delegated properties also reduces boilerplate code because the logic for getting and setting your properties is contained in the object that you delegate to.
+This is useful when you have more complex requirements for storing properties that a simple backing field can't handle, such as storing values in a database table, browser session, or map.
+Using delegated properties also reduces boilerplate code because the logic for getting and setting your properties is contained only in the object that you delegate to.

 The syntax is similar to using delegation with classes but operates on a lower level.
 Declare your property, followed by the `by` keyword and the object you want to delegate to.
 For example: